playframework/playframework/README.md

 ## Running the sample applications

-There is several samples applications included in the `samples/` directory.
+There are several samples applications included in the `samples/` directory.
 For example, to run the included ZenTask sample application:

 ```bash
 $ cd samples/scala/zentasks/